 Now I add the UAD Ocean Way Studio plug-in which brings the guitar into the famous Studio A of Ocean Way studios.
 I adjust the microphone choice and position, ensure they are in phase with each other and set their levels.
 I have the close mic very close in this case to ensure an upfront and featured sound while the other mics give the tone some body and depth.

 After this, I place the UAD El Fatso into the chain with compression to even out some of the strums and add a big of transformer tone to make sure the highs don’t get too harsh or clicky.
 Semi-Fast attack here, and pretty fast release as well to catch those peaks and let go.

-The Steven Slate VCC and VTM come last to give a sublte analog tone to the guitar.
-The tape machine is set to 15ips which softens the highs and gives the tone a more rounded sound.
+The Steven Slate VCC and VTM come last to give a subtle analog tone to the guitar.
+The tape machine is set to 15ips which soften the highs and gives the tone a more rounded sound.